ericflo/slimgfast/README.md

 you can parse the querystring with whatever semantics makes sense for your needs.

+## I want something with commercial support

+You should check out http://imgix.com/, which is a well-run startup that offers a similar but more advanced commercial image service.

 ## Status

 Status: Very, very alpha.
 It started as some code I'd written for work, but